Pece17/LinuxServerManagement/README.md

 exit

-# Installing WordPress on Ubuntu (Work in progress)
+# Installing WordPress on Ubuntu (Work in progress) < Possibly do again from scratch following DigitalOcean precisely?

 Navigate to address https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-with-lamp-on-ubuntu-18-04 to view the instructions for installing WordPress on ```ubuntussh``` - I also check my own instructions from a previous Linux course from address https://pekkahamalainen.wordpress.com/2017/10/01/linux-palvelimet-5-viikon-laksyt-messuraportti-lamp-php-ja-wordpressin-asennus/